-Social Sciences & Humanities Research Data Interest Group Proposal
+Social Science Research Data Interest Group Proposal

 We are proposing a Social Sciences & Humanities Research Data (SSHRD) Interest Group under the auspices of the Research Data Alliance (RDA), to foster diverse professional exchange on issues particular to data originating from the social sciences and humanities.